 First release: August 1995 as the very first website of an architect's office in Switzerland ("Internet?
 What TF IS this??").
 It was a time the SonntagsZeitung was able to list all Swiss websites on just a couple of tabloid sized newspaper pages.
 This baby was a plain html-version with anchors.
 It featured a guestbook - and a web hit counter! (ever came across such a thing in the last dozen years or so?)
 Don't believe it?
 Check out the wayback machine (http://web.archive.org), and enter the URL mentioned below.
 It will take you back to 1999, at least.
 We still got a couple of floppies of the first edition - but there's no drive left.
 Actually, we submitted those as our entry when we were asked to join the BSA.
 They were not amused.

 October 1999: Got own domain name.
 The original, rather awkward URL was "www.access.ch/private-users/mjauch"

 January 2002: Migrated hosting from access.ch (diax / sunrise respectively) to green.ch

 January 2004: Complete redesign by 3DAtelier Michel Wüest, including flash animations

 May 2006: Migrated hosting to nexlink (Linux Server)

 July 2015: Almost 20 years since its first appearance we had the website revamped by MESCH (www.mesch.ch) along with our CI.
 It is both flash-free and responsive.
 Thanks to Christian and Michi the Radio guy!
 Migrated hosting back to green.ch.

 Here's the fine print: Copyright MMJS Jauch-Stolz Architekten AG.
 All rights reserved.
 All links as well as the content of this website are disclaimed; refer to Haftungsausschluss for details.

-We don't plant any Cookies into your system.
+And no, we don't plant any cookies into your system.